 Ishvara-Pranidhana is the devotion of practice to a higher power.
 We let go of our egos and acknowledge that we are all connected.
 When we open ourselves to the universe, we are able to connect with others around us.
 Ishvara-Pranidhana is simply asking to look outside of ourselves, trust that there is a greater plan, a purpose, and begin to let go of fears and worries.

-Asanas are the physical postures practiced in yoga to improve health, strength, balance, flexibility, and self awareness.
+Asanas are the physical postures practiced in yoga to improve health, strength, balance, flexibility, self awareness, and much more.
+This is the most commonly known limb of the eight limbs.
 Originally, Asanas were created to prepare the body for sitting in a meditative posture for long periods of time.
-This is the most commonly known part of the eight limbs.
-The challenge of these poses can create an opportunity for the practitioner to control and explore their thoughts, emotions, faith, concentration, and more.
+The challenge of these poses can create an opportunity for us to control, transform or explore our thoughts, emotions, faith, concentration, and much more.

-Asana helps to bring the mind completely still, making it easier to practice meditation.
+Asana also helps to bring the mind still, which can make it easier to practice meditation.
 It is very important to concentrate on the breath flow (pranayama, which is the fourth limb), when going through asana or sequence.
 Controlling the breath and postures makes the energy flow through the body peacefully, also bringing about the desired state of health.

 Some classes will base their poses on strengthening, stretching, or healing a certain area of the body (such as lower back pain, menstrual problems, shoulder injuries, etc).